Home » African Destinations » Uganda » Murchison Falls National Park

 Hiking and Nature Walks

-In Budongo and Rabongo Forests, you can explore walking trails where you’ll encounter primates like monkeys and chimpanzees, as well as numerous bird species.
-One particularly fascinating route is the Baker Trail, named after explorer Samuel Baker and his wife Florence, who were among the first Europeans to witness the falls.
+One well-known walking route is the Baker Trail, named after the explorer Samuel Baker and his wife Florence Baker, who were among the first Europeans to document Murchison Falls.

 Boat Cruises on the Nile

-A boat cruise along the Nile is one of the most memorable ways to see the park.
-The launch trip takes you upriver toward the base of Murchison Falls, offering close-up views of Nile crocodiles, hippos, bathing elephants, buffalo, and a wide variety of water birds such as African fish eagles and pink-backed pelicans.
+A boat cruise along the Nile River is one of the most memorable experiences in Murchison Falls National Park.
+The launch trip travels upriver toward the base of the falls, offering incredible views of wildlife along the riverbanks.

 Hot Air Balloon Safaris